openhoat/kruptos/README.md

 ## What's kruptos ?

-- Encrypt and decrypt node files with a simple command-line.
+- Encrypt and decrypt node files with a simple command-line
-- Provides a wrapper to 'require' encrypted node modules.
+- Provides a wrapper to 'require' encrypted node modules

 ## Installation